mrshivaji27-hash/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:SUBIKSHA K
+Developed by: shivaji.k
-RegisterNumber: 212224040332
+RegisterNumber: 25018038
 ```
 ```
 import pandas as pd